Inca Trail To Machu Picchu 4d

 - Entrance fee to Inca Trail and Machu Picchu

-- 3 breakfasts, 3 lunches, 3-afternoon snacks, 3 dinners, and various snacks to be eaten throughout the day; the first breakfast and every meal after breakfast on day 4 is not included.
+- 3 breakfasts, 3 lunches, 3-afternoon snacks, 3 dinners, and various snacks to be eaten throughout the day; the first breakfast and every meal after breakfast on day 4 are not included.

 - Professional cook: all our fresh vegetables are washed in iodine water prior to serving and we provide only boiled, filtered or iodized water for drinking.
 Vegetarian food on request at no extra cost!
 All dietary requirements from vegans, lactose-allergies and general dislikes can be catered for so long as the prior warning is given when booking the trip